revmischa/udo/README.md

 Udo is a small collection of useful tools for managing clusters in AWS.
 It uses the python `boto` library to communicate with the AWS APIs to automate orchestration of clusters and instances, making full use of VPCs and AutoScaling Groups.
 Udo allows you to define your entire operational structure in a straightforward configuration file, and then use the Udo command-line tool to bring up and manage clusters and groups of instances.
 It takes the tedious work out of creating nearly identical clusters by hand, and automates actions like creating and managing launconfigurations and autoscaling groups, parallelizing SSH commands by ASgroup (orchestration without the need for any running services or keeping track of instances), and performing graceful upgrades of instances in an autoscale group without downtime.
 Conceptually, all instances in a cluster should be identical and operations should be performed on clusters, not instances.
 There is a hierarchy of configuration values that should be applied at different levels of clusters and sub-clusters, and the [configuration schema](config.sample.yml) takes that into account.
-Deploy code with [AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) and you don't even need to access your instances ever.
-Deploys commits straight from GitHub.
+Udo can be used to automate deployments with [AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) and you don't even need to access your instances ever.
+Deploys commits straight from GitHub (S3 support coming soon).

 ### What do _you_ do?